A Distributionally Robust Optimization Method for Adversarial Multiple Kernel Learning

-We remark that the upper bound we derived here is sharper than that of Lemma 1 of \cite{cortes2009new} which is based on the Khintchine-Kahane type inequality.
+We remark that the upper bound we derived here is sharper than that of \cite[Lemma 1 ]{cortes2009new} which is based on the Khintchine-Kahane type inequality.
 More specifically, the Khintchine inequality yields the following upper bound